Desairo/STM32_UserGuide/lesson1_intro/README.md

 ## IDE
-IDE stands for Integrated Development Environment that contains all essential tools to develop,compile, link and debugthe code.For STM32,STM32CubeIDE is being used.It is eclipse based IDE with STM32 related customization.
+IDE stands for Integrated Development Environment that contains all essential tools to develop,compile, link and debug the code.
+For STM32,STM32CubeIDE is being used.It is eclipse based IDE with STM32 related customization.
 We can download this IDE through the official website of STM32.

 ---

-Now that you understand the basics, in the next lesson we’ll dive into STM32 hardware overview and get ready to create our first Hello World project.
+Now that you have understood the basics, in the next lesson we’ll dive into STM32 hardware overview and get ready to create our first Hello World project.